stunndard/Nintendo_Switch_Button_Remap/README.md

 was not comfortable.

-Luckily, if you're using standard Nintendo Switch joycons, you can still remap the buttons to your liking, despite the ugly remainder popup at every console boot or wakeup from sleep, this worked for me.
+Luckily, if you're using standard Nintendo Switch joycons, you can still remap the buttons to your liking, and despite the ugly warning popup at every console boot or wakeup, this worked for me.

 ## The problem